 An Address Verification System, or AVS for short, verifies a customer’s billing address with their card issuer.
 It’s an excellent tool for fighting fraud.
 Plus, AVS can also reduce your processing costs.
 Many processors offer incentives to merchants who use AVS.
 For instance, Visa provides a lower interchange rate whenever one performs an AVS check on transactions.
 Talk to your payment partner to learn how you can add this useful tool to your payment gateway.

 5. Reduce Card Not Present Transactions

-Avoid entering card details manually, especially those within point of sale environments.
+Avoid entering card details manually, especially those within a point of sale environments.
 Individuals preferably should swipe cards, enter in a PIN, or use an EMV chip reader to complete their payment.
 This ensures your business benefits from lower interchange fees and also reduces credit card fraud.

 To summarize, reducing processing fees is possible with a little elbow grease on the merchant’s part.
-However, the time spent is a worthwhile investment when you consider the significant savings associated with putting a streamlined payment system in place.
+However, the time spent is a worthwhile investment when considering the significant savings associated with putting a streamlined payment system in place.
 Not happy with your payment provider or looking to receive black and white answers on your processing costs?
 With over a decade of serving clients across the country, Payment Savvy has the knowledge and experience to build a custom and affordable payment solution for your company.
 Reach out to us today to schedule a no-hassle demo of our payment tools.